 In 2010, Partners for Sacred Places and the University of Pennsylvania School of Social Policy and Practice concluded a pilot study of the economic impact of houses of worship.
-We found that 12 Philadelphia congregations contribute $52 million in annual economic value to the city of Philadelphia, for an average of $4.3 million per congregation.
-By assessing over 50 different factors, we have pioneered a new quantitative approach to understanding how congregations impact local economies.
-Congregations must now be understood as critical economic catalysts, suggesting an important shift in community investment policy and practice.
+By assessing over 40 different factors, we tested a new quantitative approach to understanding how congregations impact local economies.
+The pilot suggested that congregations could now be viewed as critical economic catalysts, suggesting an important shift in community investment policy and practice.

-We can categorize the dozens of ways congregations benefit their communities in three broad areas: 1) through direct spending; 2) the value of day care and K-12 educational programs; and 3) a range of catalyzing or leveraging economic values, such as Open Space, Magnet Effect, Individual Impact, Community Development and Invisible Safety Net [see Graph 1].
+We can categorize the dozens of ways congregations benefit their communities in three broad areas: 1) through direct spending; 2) the value of day care and K-12 educational programs; and 3) a range of catalyzing or leveraging economic values, such as Open Space, Magnet Effect, Community Development and Invisible Safety Net.

 Since its founding in 1989, Partners has focused on understanding how congregations use their assets—including their buildings—to serve the wider public.
 Co-founders Bob Jaeger and Diane Cohen knew that congregations hosted a wide variety programs, ranging from soup kitchens to day care centers to job training.